raian-shahrear/exploring-world-client/README.md

 ### Installation Steps
 1. Create NextJs app by `npx create-next-app@latest`.
-2. Install the required npm package where TailwindCSS & Shadcn for managing CSS, html2canvas & jspdf for pdf, jodit-react for text editor and sonner for toaster.
+2. Install the required npm package where TailwindCSS & Shadcn for managing CSS, html2canvas & jspdf for pdf, react-quill for text editor and sonner for toaster.
 3. Under the src folder there are some folder for specific purpose like app, assets, components, config, hooks, types, actions, context, lib and utils and separate files are middleware.ts and constant.ts.

 ### Configuration